Bore construction and approvals

-Before starting any work to construct a bore or well, you should contact us to find out what approvals are required.
+Before starting any work to construct a bore, test hole or well, you should contact us to find out what approvals are required.
 Depending on your location and the purpose of the bore, you may need:

 - a water licence or water entitlement to take the underground water

 - a development approval to construct the bore or other related work.

 If the bore will be deeper than 6 metres, you'll need to employ a suitably licensed water bore driller to supervise or carry out the activity (see 'Finding a driller' below).

 Contact your local business centre and have the following information at hand:

 - the location of the property on which you want to sink the bore – rural road address or lot on plan number